MiniZinc/libminizinc/en/checkers.rst

   q=3	 nsw=3	 v=3
   t=3
   % Solution checker report:
-  % ERROR: ERROR: nsw and v have the same colour
+  % ERROR: nsw and v have the same colour
-  % ERROR: ERROR: q and nsw have the same colour
+  % ERROR: q and nsw have the same colour
-  % ERROR: ERROR: sa and v have the same colour
+  % ERROR: sa and v have the same colour
-  % ERROR: ERROR: sa and nsw have the same colour
+  % ERROR: sa and nsw have the same colour
-  % ERROR: ERROR: sa and q have the same colour
+  % ERROR: sa and q have the same colour
-  % ERROR: ERROR: nt and q have the same colour
+  % ERROR: nt and q have the same colour
-  % ERROR: ERROR: nt and sa have the same colour
+  % ERROR: nt and sa have the same colour
-  % ERROR: ERROR: wa and sa have the same colour
+  % ERROR: wa and sa have the same colour
-  % ERROR: ERROR: wa and nt have the same colour
+  % ERROR: wa and nt have the same colour
   % INCORRECT
   ----------